Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/portuguese/05-apis-and-microservices/managing-packages-with-npm/how-to-use-package.json-the-core-of-any-node.js-project-or-npm-package.md

 ---
 id: 587d7fb3367417b2b2512bfb
-title: 'How to Use package.json, the Core of Any Node.js Project or npm Package'
+title: "How to Use package.json, the Core of Any Node.js Project or npm Package"
 challengeType: 2
 forumTopicId: 301528
 dashedName: how-to-use-package-json-the-core-of-any-node-js-project-or-npm-package